 4. Bhrigu Lake Trek – A Not So Kown Beginner Trek

 Wanting something more adventurous with a great story to tell?
 Well, the Bhrigu Lake trek will be the epitome of storytelling for a beginner trekker.
-This is a three-day trek to reach the high alpine glacial lake at the ambitious height of 14,000 ft.
+This trek is a three-day trek to reach the high alpine glacial lake at the ambitious height of 14,000 ft.
 And for most of this trek, you’ll be gliding along the meadows – the definite highlight of this trek.

 Normally, most of the Himalayan treks take at least four days to reach this height.
-But, with this Himachali Beginner Trek, you can accomplish this height in approximately 2 days, making it a great adventure, especially for beginners!
+But, with this Himachali Beginner Trek, you can accomplish this height in approximately two days, making it a great adventure, especially for beginners!

 Trek Starting Point